joejcollins/captain-kestrel/locust_test/README.md

 Download Terraform version is 0.12.5 from <https://www.terraform.io/downloads.html>.

-Terraform uses modules to interact with all the major cloud providers, to interact with AWS and create the servers we need to download these modules by running `terraform init`.
+Terraform uses modules to interact with all the major cloud providers, so you don't have to remember the commands specific to each of the cloud providers.
+To interact with AWS and create our servers we need to download the modules for AWS by running `terraform init`.
-This will search the files for modules that are to be used.
+This will search the files for modules that are to be used and download them to a `.terraform` directory.

-Before you create the virtual servers you can see what Terraform would plan to do by running `terraform plan -var-file="secrets.tfvars"`
+Before you create the virtual servers you can see what Terraform would plan to do by running `terraform plan -var-file="secrets.tfvars"`.

-To create the virtual servers use `terraform apply` with the secret variables file like this `terraform apply -var-file="secrets.tfvars"`
+To create the virtual servers use `terraform apply` with the secret variables file like this `terraform apply -var-file="secrets.tfvars"`, (if you loose your nerve there is an opportunity back out during this process).

 Terraform should create the virtual servers.
 As part of the process it should also create a local file `terraform.tfstate` which is used to refer the the individual instances created on AWS.
 This is important to allow for the right instances to be destroyed at the end of this test.
-Useful to destroy the right ones.

-The `locustfile.py` contains a script which defines the load tests to be run.
+Incidentally, the `locustfile.py` contains a script which defines the load tests to be run.
 The `terraform apply` process should deploy this file to the virtual servers and configure all services to support it.